jbaker8935/switcheroo/design.md

 featured_image: ""
 categories: ["Architecture"]
 tags: ["Foenix F256", "Game Design", "Software Architecture"]
-ai_note: "Drafted with AI assistance based on provided materials."
+ai_note: "Drafted with AI assistance based on provided materials.
+Updated to reflect puzzle mode default difficulty change to Standard."
 summary: "Comprehensive architecture and design blueprint for the F256 Switcharoo game."
-post_date: 2025-10-19
+post_date: 2025-10-30
 ---

-F256 Switcharoo's C implementation was reviewed on 2025-10-19 to document the current architecture on Foenix F256K2 hardware and its host-side harnesses.
+F256 Switcharoo's C implementation was reviewed on 2025-10-30 to document the current architecture on Foenix F256K2 hardware and its host-side harnesses.
 This design captures the realised structure, data flows, and remaining gaps so future work can extend the code base confidently.